K3S/ibmi-ai-workers/quickstart-1-rpg/index.md

 DLTLIB LIB(DEMOLIB)
 ```

 This removes the table, the data area (and the API key with it), the programs, and the source.
-Nothing else lingers on the system.

 ---